 Why Does My Dog Keep Eating Grass?

 You’ve probably seen your dog eat grass at least once before.
-And even though it’s a pretty common behavior for dogs, you might be wondering why he does that — and if it means he’s sick.
+And even though it’s a pretty common behavior for dogs, you might wonder: Why do dogs eat grass at all — and does it mean that they're feeling ill?

 There are actually a few reasons why dogs might eat grass, and some are more serious than others.